 After chilling, the consistency and thickness of the first batch of yogurt will depend on the milk you used.
 The yogurt picture is our 'mother batch' and was made with biodynamic unhomogenised milk, which does not have the cream removed from the milk.
 If the milk you use has a high fat content, (like ours) the yogurt will have set into layers, with fat (cream) at the top and thin yogurt underneath.
 There may even be a layer of whey under the cream.
 Stir the cream into the yogurt (and enjoy the clumps) or prize off and indulge.

-It’s not unusual for the first batch to have the consistency of drinking yogurt or appear curdled.
+It’s not unusual for the first batch to have the consistency of drinking yogurt.
 Subsequent batches will be thicker and smoother.
 Tip: Dripping the yogurt through a cheese cloth is a good way to remove the whey and thicken early batches of L.reuteri yogurt.

 The consistency of your second batch of yogurt made with only milk should be thicker but, again, this will depend on the milk you are using.
 We used organic full cream milk.
 Our second batch of yogurt (innoculated with 1/3 cup of L.Reuteri yogurt from a previous batch) was very thick, creamy and smooth at the top where there was a higher percentage of cream.
 However, under the creamy layer the yogurt was still thin in parts.
 It was easy to pour off some of the whey.